promhippie/github_exporter/docs/content/getting-started.md

       - GITHUB_EXPORTER_ORG=promhippie
 {{< / highlight >}}

 Since our `latest` Docker tag always refers to the `master` branch of the Git repository you should always use some fixed version.
-You can see all available tags at our [DockerHub repository](https://hub.docker.com/r/promhippie/github_exporter/tags/), there you will see that we also provide a manifest, you can easily start the exporter on various architectures without any change to the image name.
+You can see all available tags at our [DockerHub repository](https://hub.docker.com/r/promhippie/github-exporter/tags/), there you will see that we also provide a manifest, you can easily start the exporter on various architectures without any change to the image name.
 You should apply a change like this to the `docker-compose.yml`:

 {{< highlight diff >}}
-  hcloud-exporter:
+  github_exporter:
--   image: promhippie/github_exporter:latest
+-   image: promhippie/github-exporter:latest
-+   image: promhippie/github_exporter:1.0.0
++   image: promhippie/github-exporter:1.0.0
     restart: always
     environment:
       - GITHUB_EXPORTER_TOKEN=bldyecdtysdahs76ygtbw51w3oeo6a4cvjwoitmb